How to: Search the Internet

 If you use a dial-up connection to access the Internet, you are prompted to dial into your ISP and connect to the Internet when you click a link to an external Web site.
 This does not occur if you are already connected to the Internet.

 Because Microsoft Document Explorer uses the Internet Explorer browser engine, your security settings for Internet Explorer also apply to any external Web sites that you access through Microsoft Document Explorer.
-For information about how to change your Internet Explorer settings within Microsoft Document Explorer, see.
+For information about how to change your Internet Explorer settings within Microsoft Document Explorer, see How to: Set Default Home and Search Pages.
 For information about Internet Explorer security and security zones, see the Internet Explorer Help documentation.